bonsairobo/building-blocks/DESIGN.md

     decompressing the same chunks many times, LRU caching is used so that the working set can stay decompressed.
 This functionality is encapsulated in the `CompressibleChunkStorage`.
-  - To make chunk compression optional, we made `ChunkMap` take a new chunk storage type parameter that can implement `ChunkReadStorage` or `ChunkWriteStorage`.
+  - To make chunk compression optional, we made `ChunkMap` take a new chunk storage type parameter that can implement `ChunkStorage`.
 This makes it so `ChunkMap`s can work with any kind of backing storage, be it a simple hash map or something more complex.
-  - Due to the requirement for level of detail, some hierarchical storage types were introduced.
-The `ChunkMap` and chunk storages were extended to support storing chunks at multiple levels of detail.
-There is also an `OctreeSet` which is a sparse, hierarchical set of `Point3i`s.
-This supports many kinds of traversal, so it can be used to efficiently visit large regions of chunk keys.
-Because the `OctreeSet` has a maximum size, the `OctreeChunkIndex` is a hash map of `OctreeSet`s where each set manages an extent that we call a "superchunk" (a multitude of chunks).
+  - Due to the requirement for level of detail, hierarchical structures were added.
+The `ChunkMap` and chunk storages were extended to support storing chunks at multiple levels of detail as well as downsampling chunk data.
-    Some algorithms, like clipmap traversal, have been implemented using these octrees.
+    While a tree structure was added, it remains useful for random access workloads, since all of the nodes ultimately live in storages that act like hash maps.
 - **Meshing**
   - There are many ways of generating meshes from voxel data.
 You can make each occupied voxel into a cube, which gives the classis Minecraft aesthetic.
 Or